 - Implant dentistry

-If the teeth are not in proper position, orthodontics may be needed to reposition the teeth, allowing them to fit together harmoniously.
+If the teeth are not in the proper position, orthodontics may be needed to reposition the teeth, allowing them to fit together harmoniously.
 For adults who wish to avoid traditional metal braces, Dr. Hess offers invisible braces for more discreet and comfortable treatment.

 If significant damage has been done to the teeth, exposing layers of teeth, restorative dentistry may be needed to bring the teeth back to their proper health and beauty.
 Dr. Hess may use dental crowns, porcelain veneers, or cosmetic bonding to restore teeth.